 Budget / Mid Range: Appartement Grand Place – lovely 2 bedroom apartment centrally located

 Nothing takes your fancy?
 Click here for all Brussels hotels

 Manchester was the first city in the UK to hold a Christmas market.
 It was set up in 1999 and has been growing ever since.
 There are 10 locations throughout the city with over 300 stalls and a mind-blowing 9 million visitors each year.
-It is the biggest and the best Christmas market in the UK.
+It is the biggest Christmas market in the UK.